 Classy and cosmopolitan London is a busy city where you can enjoy an active retirement.
 Just ask David Beckham, who moved his family here from LA after he retired from playing football.
 With its alluring mix of history, fashion and arts scenes, and comforting Brit culture, London really has it all.

 Living in London carries a certain cachet, and real estate is often priced to match.
 But according to an article in The Telegraph, there are still affordable places to rent in the outer boroughs of Bexley, where the average rent is approximately $1,350, Havering ($1,455), Sutton ($1,565 ), and charmingly-named Barking ($1,560).
-Propery prices outside the center start at $340,000 for a one or two-bedroom flat.
+Propery prices outside the center start at $340,000 for a one or two-bedroom apartment.

 11. Beverly Hills, California, US